Are more expensive models worth the additional cost at the hardware store?

 Make sure to turn off your furnace before replacing your filter.
 And if you’re not sure how to do it, then ask a professional.

-Summit Heating & A/C provides regular maintenance plans that include regular filter changes.
+Summit Heating, A/C, Plumbing & Electrical provides regular maintenance plans that include regular filter changes.
 Call us today to learn more.

 company icon